rociofaena/MLOPS-main/README.md

 ## Training Pipeline (optional before deployment)

 1. Generate `3-cicd/best_config.json` by running the notebook in `0-try/experiment.ipynb` or by supplying your own hyperparameters.
-2. (Optional but recommended) store your Kaggle credentials as GitHub secrets so CI/CD workflows can download the dataset:
+2. Store your Kaggle credentials as GitHub secrets so CI/CD workflows can download the dataset:
    - In your GitHub repository, navigate to **Settings → Secrets and variables → Actions → New repository secret**.
    - Create secrets named `KAGGLE_USERNAME` and `KAGGLE_KEY` using the values from your local `~/.kaggle/kaggle.json`.
    - Reference them in your workflow file as `${{ secrets.KAGGLE_USERNAME }}` and `${{ secrets.KAGGLE_KEY }}` when running `python train.py`.